What I Learned From 3.5 Years as a Product Leader at a VC Backed SaaS Startup

 4. It’s okay to fire people.

-In the framework of a project I lead at Elium, I had the pleasure to meet and interview a dozen founders of fast scaling companies.
+In the framework of a project I lead, I had the pleasure to meet and interview a dozen founders of fast scaling companies.
 The not-so-surprising fun fact is that even though everyone almost always believes that their story is unique, pretty much all companies are going through the same phases.
 One of them is firing people.

 Every phase of a company requires different profiles.
 At the very beginning, you’re looking for people who can tackle any challenge.
 You’ll look for swiss-knives.
 Yet, the more you grow, the more you’ll look for specialists.
 Every role will be split and the scope of work for each individual will be narrowed down.
 From a macro perspective it’s great because you have more resources.
 So, you hope to have a greater impact.
 Yet, from a micro perspective, this can become, and be perceived as, a real challenge.
 You’ll only want to keep some generalist in your management team and won’t necessarily find a suitable place for all the remaining ones.
 This may end up generating frustrations and conflicts.
 Also, some people’s learning curves may not follow the same curve than your growth requires.
 It’s not easy to learn how to become a manager or how to become an expert in a field without external support.
 Therefore, it’s sometimes good to let some of your team members go.
 Over time, I’ve learned that, even though it’s sad to lose a colleague, it’s necessary.
 Firing a team member may actually be good for both the person and your team.
 It will force the team members to reflect on their career and chose their next venture.